apache/trafficcontrol/docs/source/admin/quick_howto/ciab.rst

 ----------------------------------
 For developer and testing use-cases, it may be necessary to have full x509 :abbr:`CA (Certificate Authority)` validation by HTTPS clients\ [6]_\ [7]_.
 For x509 validation to work properly, the self-signed x509 :abbr:`CA (Certificate Authority)` certificate must be trusted either at the system level or by the client application itself.

-.. note:: HTTP Client applications such as Google Chrome, Firefox, :manpage:`curl(1)`, and :manpage:`wget(1)` can also be individually configured to trust the :abbr:`CA (Certificate Authority)` certificate.
+.. note:: HTTP Client applications such as Chromium, Firefox, :manpage:`curl(1)`, and :manpage:`wget(1)` can also be individually configured to trust the :abbr:`CA (Certificate Authority)` certificate.
 Review each program's respective documentation for instructions.

 Importing the :abbr:`CA (Certificate Authority)` Certificate on OSX
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""